nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 The deeper the prj.conf file is in the directory structure, the higher its priority.

-This hierarchical approach allows shared configuration for the same device, board, example category/example, and example board-specific part without duplication.
+This hierarchical approach allows shared configurations for the same device, board, example category/example, and example board-specific part without duplication.
 It also enables customization for board examples.
 For instance, most boards use debug console lite by default.
 If your example for a specific board needs to use the full debug console, you can disable debug console lite and enable the full debug console in the example board-specific prj.conf.

 For device and board configuration, the build system determines prj.conf locations from the `-b` board argument.

-> The build system directly retrieves board and device folder names from board and device variable.cmake.
+> The build system directly retrieves board and device folder names from board and device **variable.cmake**.

 For example category/example prj.conf locations, the build system uses the example CMakeLists.txt root directory (e.g., `examples/demo_apps/hello_world`) from the command line.
 All search paths start with the keyword `examples`, such as `examples/demo_apps` and `examples/demo_apps/hello_world`.